jonisf87/fwk-plawrightBack/README.md

 ## 📝 Project Goals & Implementation Notes
-- Automate registration, login, and parallel user flows (UI or API fallback if CAPTCHA or overlays block UI)
+- Automate registration, login, parallel user flows, and API scenarios (UI or API fallback if CAPTCHA or overlays block UI)
-- Validate both successful and failed registrations (password regex) and logins (valid/invalid credentials)
+- Validate both successful and failed registrations (password regex), logins (valid/invalid credentials), and API responses (status codes, structure)
-- Store credentials for login reuse
+- Store credentials for login reuse and API tokens for authenticated API calls
 - Use POM and Cucumber for maintainable, readable, and robust tests
-- Ensure robust error message detection, credential handling, and modal/overlay resilience for all flows
+- Ensure robust error message detection, credential handling, modal/overlay resilience, and API assertion for all flows

 ---